...

 First, plan ahead.

-• Yep, you read that right.
-This is my BIGGEST TIP for you.
-It’s a little long to explain, so bear with me.
-Let’s say you want to book a campsite for July 4-8.
-That means you can start trying on Jan 4, right?
-Wrong!
-You can try earlier!
 Many sites let you book for 7 nights at a time.
 So try on Jan.
-1 and try to book July 1-8.
+1 and try to book campsites July 1-8.
 Then, a few days later (or any time before you go), you can cancel the first 3 nights, but keep the 4 nights you wanted.
 Didn’t luck out on Jan.
 1?
 Try on Jan.
 2, and now try for July 2nd for 6 nights.
 Make sense?

-• Some American campgrounds let you book for 14 nights at a time.
+Some campgrounds let you book for 14 nights at a time.
 That means you have more than a week extra to try!
 Unfortunately, if the campground is one that books out to the month, not the day (like Yosemite), this won’t work for those.

 Jumbo Rocks Campground